Shippable/docs/sources/deploy/amazon-ecs.md

 ####manifest

-Now that we have a reference to our image, we need to package it in a way that it can easily be deployed to any endpoint.
+We need to package the image in a way that it can easily be deployed to any endpoint.
 Shippable provides users with a managed task type `manifest` that accomplishes this goal.
 Define this in your `shippable.jobs.yml`.

 ```
 jobs: